 - 1 tablespoon brown cane sugar

 - 1 tablespoon capers (preserved in vinegar but if you cannot find any, you can also use the ones preserved in salt)

 - 2 tablespoons extra virgin olive oil

-- Soak capers in water for about 10 minutes.
+- Soak the capers in water for about 10 minutes.
 Drain then squeeze the capers lightly to send away excess liquid.

 - Pour this mixture on the halved tomatoes and mix with your hands.
-Add capers and extra virgin olive oil.
+Add the capers and extra virgin olive oil.
 Mix everything using your hands.

 - Transfer to a baking pan.